Applications and charms

 A Juju application is more than a software application

 Juju takes care of ensuring that the compute node that they’re being deployed to satisfies the size constraints that you specify, installing them, increasing their scale, setting up their networking and storage capacity rules.
-This, and other functionality, is provided within software packages called charms.
+This, and other functionality, is provided within software packages called charmed operators.

 Alongside your application, Juju executes charm code when triggered.
 Triggers are typically requests from the administrator, such as:

 The Juju project uses an active agent architecture.
 Juju software agents are running alongside your applications.
-They periodically execute commands that are provided in software packages called charms.
+They periodically execute commands that are provided in software packages called charmed operators.

 Differences between a stock software application and a Juju application